Introduction

 Argument Specification

-Specifing works like declaring a var but
+Specifying arguments works like declaring a local var, except

 Named Arguments